-Under-active thyroid = too little thyroid hormone, which results in hypothyroidism.
+- Under-active thyroid = too little thyroid hormone, which results in hypo

-Overactive thyroid = too much thyroid hormone, which results in hyperthyroidism.
+- Overactive thyroid = too much thyroid hormone, which results in hyper

 People who have a thyroid gland that is not functioning properly are more likely to have bipolar disorder, panic disorder, OCD, major depression, and/or a whole range of other mood disorders than the population in general.

 So what DO we know about the thyroid and bipolar relationship?